Our Castrol Braycote greases and Brayco oils are helping NASA’s Mars Perseverance Rover explore Mars, lubricating vital mechanisms and components.

 When you’re sending machinery into space, if it has moving parts, it needs lubrication.
 And when it’s a mission to Mars you don’t get a second chance.
 If anything goes wrong, it could jeopardise a mission that is years in the making, costing many millions of dollars.

-Castrol on mars
+Castrol on Mars

 Much of what we do in space is similar to what we do here on Earth.